alexpeters1208/test-dh-mac/README.md

 This test suite requires [`SDKMAN!`](https://sdkman.io/install) for managing JDK versions, and [`pyenv`](https://github.com/pyenv/pyenv) for managing Python versions.
 Follow the installation guides at those links for MacOS to get started - you should [install `pyenv` with Homebrew](https://github.com/pyenv/pyenv?tab=readme-ov-file#homebrew-in-macos).
+You must also have Python installed.
+Test your Python installation by running `python`, which will ensure that the command can be found.

 Then, run these tests as follows: